-FOR GRADUATE STUDENTS A TUITION FEE of \$150 a term is to be paid by all students registered in the Graduate School with major concentration in subjects within the state-supported colleges of the University; all others must pay a fee of \$225 a term.
+A Tuition Fee of \$150 a term is to be paid by all students registered in the Graduate School with major concentration in subjects within the state-supported colleges of the University; all others must pay a fee of \$225 a term.
 This fee is payable at the beginning of each term.
 Certain classes of students are exempt from the payment of the tuition fee.
-They are: 1.
-Graduate students holding certain appointments as University Fellows or Graduate Scholars, and holders of certain temporary fellowships and scholarships.
-2. Resident Doctors, upon the recommendation of the Dean.
-3. In addition to students exempt under the charter of the University from the payment of tuition the following, to the extent herein mentioned, shall also be exempt from such payments of fees: Upon recommendation by the appropriate college dean and by action of the Board of Trustees, for each appointment, waiver of tuition in the Graduate School, and of laboratory and shop fees in the department or line of work in which he is employed, may be made to a member of the teaching or scientific staff subject to the following limitations: (a) if the salary for the academic year is not greater than \$1600, the tuition fee may be waived entirely; (b) if the salary is greater than \$1600 but not greater than \$1700, 25% of the tuition will be charged and 75% waived; (c) if the salary is greater than \$1700 but not greater than \$1800, 50% of the tuition will be charged and the balance waived; (d) if the salary is greater than \$1800 but not greater than \$1900, 75% of the tuition will be charged and the balance waived; (e) if the salary is greater than \$1900 no waiver will be made.
-The word salary as used above means total pay, that is, base pay plus any bonus.
+They are: - 1.
+Graduate students holding certain appointments as University Fellows or Graduate Scholars, and holders of certain temporary fellowships and scholarships. - 2.
+Resident Doctors, upon the recommendation of the Dean. - 3.
+Graduate students who have satisfactorily completed the requirements of residence for the degree but who remain in residence while working on their theses or while doing other work in contemplation of a degree. - 4.
+In addition to students exempt under the charter of the University from the payment of tuition the following, to the extent herein mentioned, shall also be exempt from such payments of fees: Upon recommendation by the appropriate college dean and by action of the Board of Trustees, for each appointment, waiver of tuition in the Graduate School, and of laboratory and shop fees ^{}Under certain conditions residents of New York State are exempt from the payment of tuition. in the department or line of work in which he is employed, may be made to a member of the teaching or scientific staff subject to the following limitations: (a) If the salary for the academic year is not greater than \$1600, the tuition fee may be waived entirely; (b) If the salary is greater than \$1600, but not greater than \$1700, 25% of the tuition will be charged and 75% waived; (c) If the salary is greater than \$1700, but not greater than \$1800, 50% of the tuition will be charged and the balance waived; (d) If the salary is greater than \$1800, but not greater than \$1900, 75% of the tuition will be charged and the balance waived; (e) If the salary is greater than \$1900, no waiver will be made.
+The word salary as used above means total pay - that is, base pay plus any bonus.